 Like plugins in WordPress, themes may cause a white screen of death in WordPress.

-To get started – you need to change your site’s current theme and see if white screen issues are fixed with a default WordPress Theme.
+To get started, you must change your site’s current theme and see if a default WordPress theme fixes white screen issues.

 File Permission in WordPress